k3llydev/DevBlog-Website/README.md

 # Portfolio Website

-This is a personal project I started not only to stay up-to-date
+A WIP project I am using to share relevant knowledge I've obtained through the years.

 ## Built with

 - TypeScript
-- React
+- React (v18)
 - Redux
 - Next.js
-- MongoDB
-- Mongoose

 ## Environment variables

-`MONGODB_URI`: The configured path where the application should consume MongoDB.\
 `GITHUB_TOKEN`: A private token from GitHub to authenticate against GitHub's API and retrieve assets on build time.

 ## Configuration